 When is a director an employee?

 Section 230 of the Employment Rights Act 1996 defines an employee as “an individual who has entered into or works under … a contract of employment”.
-Directors do not normally have employment contracts, but they often have service contracts which are essentially the same thing and generally provide them with employment status.
+Directors do not normally have employment contracts, but they often have service contracts, which are essentially the same thing and generally provide the individual with employment status.

 Company directors without service contracts are not automatically considered to be employees (or workers) for the purposes of employment law regulations.
-However, it is possible for directors to be classed as employees if they meet the majority of criteria which are used to determine if someone who works for a business is an employee.
+However, it is possible for directors to be classed as employees if they meet the majority of the employment status criteria used to determine if someone who works for a business is an employee.

-In the case of a limited company which just has one director who is also the sole shareholder, there is generally no advantage to the director of being classed as an employee for employment law purposes (as they are unlikely to enforce any of their employment rights against their own company).
+In the case of a limited company that just has one director who is also the sole shareholder, there is generally no advantage to the director being classed as an employee for employment law purposes, simply because they are unlikely to enforce any of their employment rights against their own company.

 Are directors considered employees if they are paid a salary?

-Directors who do not take a salary (e.g. those who take a dividend as shareholders instead) are less likely to be considered employees compared to directors who are on the payroll.
+Directors who do not take a salary (e.g., those who take dividends as shareholders instead) are less likely to be considered employees compared to directors who are on the payroll.
 However, without a service contract, the mere fact of being paid a salary does not mean directors will be classed as employees for employment law purposes.

 Some directors take a salary in addition to drawing dividends, as a method of minimising their tax burden.
 Directors who are paid no more than £8,788 in salary per year (the secondary threshold for the 2020-21 tax year) are not required to pay Income Tax or National Insurance contributions on their salary income.
 So, for the purpose of tax efficiency, many sole directors will pay themselves a salary within the secondary threshold and top up their income with dividend payments.